henryrendleman/integrations-nodejs-challenge/README.md

 These example problems are similar to what we run into where we get car data from a wide variety of sources, and need to normalize the data.
 Many times users will have typos or use shorthand in a given field.

 ### Instructions:
 Please complete the normalizeData function below to make the examples pass.
 Feel free to add classes or helper methods as needed.
-Include the version of ruby you ran your code in as a comment at the top of the file.

 ### Things to consider:
 - "trim" refers to different features or packages for the same model of vehicle